ResearchSoftwareActions/action-testing-repo/README.md

-# action-testing-repo
+# Action testing repo

-A random repository for testing new actions as we go
+This repository can be used for commits / PRs / releases just for the purpose of testing new actions, which will also be housed in the ResearchSoftwareActions organisation.